 Coconut chia pudding recipe topped with coconut slices, kiwi, and pomegranate.
 The coconut slices add crunchy to the pudding.
 A perfect healthy breakfast recipe.
 No cooking is necessary, just add the ingredients wait for half an hour or refrigerate overnight.

 No cooking is necessary, just add the ingredients wait for half an hour or refrigerate overnight.
-No mess and no fuss, very easy to make recipe.
+No mess and no fuss, very easy to make the recipe.

-Chia seed pudding is not a great favorite dish to my son.
+Chia seed pudding is not a great favorite dish for my son.
 He says it feels like gooey for him, so I added coconut slices while serving.
 The thinly sliced coconut pieces which add crunchiness to every bite.
-It’s no wonder, now this recipe becomes my one of my son’s favorite.
+It’s no wonder, now this recipe becomes one of my son’s favorite.
 You know, new recipes are born when attempting to respond to the complaints.

 You know, new recipes are born when attempting to respond to the complaints.
 I’m also happy that I can include chia seeds in his menu.

-Here are few top tips to enhance this vegan coconut chia pudding recipe:
+Here are a few top tips to enhance this vegan coconut chia pudding recipe:

 - Coconut slices are now available in all leading grocery stores.
-They are dry coconut slices, and they have strong nutty flavor.
+They are dry coconut slices, and they have a strong nutty flavor.
 They can also be available in the name of ‘Coconut Chips’

 - I happen to see, tender coconut slices in nearby Costco stores, they work fine for this recipe.